The Quiet Man

-The Quiet Man is a 1952 American romantic comedy-drama film directed by John Ford.
-It stars John Wayne, Maureen O'Hara, Barry Fitzgerald, Ward Bond and Victor McLaglen.
-The screenplay by Frank S. Nugent was based on a 1933 Saturday Evening Post short story of the same name by Maurice Walsh, later published as part of a collection titled The Green Rushes.
+The Quiet Man is a 1952 American romantic comedy drama film directed and produced by John Ford, and starring John Wayne, Maureen O'Hara, Victor McLaglen, Barry Fitzgerald, Arthur Shields and Ward Bond.
+The screenplay by Frank S. Nugent was loosely based on a 1933 Saturday Evening Post short story of the same name by Irish author Maurice Walsh, later published as part of a collection titled The Green Rushes.
 The film features Winton Hoch's lush photography of the Irish countryside and a long, climactic, semi-comic fist fight.

-It was an official selection of the 1952 Venice Film Festival.
+The film was an official selection of the 1952 Venice Film Festival.
 John Ford won the Academy Award for Best Director, his fourth, and Winton Hoch won for Best Cinematography.
 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In the 1920s, Sean "Trooper Thorn" Thornton, an Irish-born retired boxer, travels from Pittsburgh to his birthplace of Inisfree to purchase the old family farm.
+In the 1920s, Sean "Trooper Thorn" Thornton, an Irish-born American retired boxer, travels from Pittsburgh to his birthplace of Inisfree to purchase the old family farm.
 Shortly after arriving, he meets and falls in love with fiery, red-headed Mary Kate Danaher, the sister of bullying Squire "Red" Will Danaher.
-Will also wants to buy the old Thornton property, and is angered when the current owner, the wealthy Widow Tillane, accepts Sean's bid instead of his.
+Will also wants to buy the old Thornton property, and is angered when the property's current owner, the wealthy Widow Tillane, accepts Sean's bid instead of his.
 Will then retaliates by refusing consent for Sean to marry his sister.